Advanced Concepts in Self-Supervised Learning

 resnet_simclr = SimCLR(backbone, hidden_dim=512, out_dim=128)

-You can also use custom backbones with lightly.
+You can also use custom backbones with LightlySSL.
 We provide a colab notebook to show how you can use torchvision or timm models.

 Losses

-We provide the most common loss function for contrastive learning and a symmetric negative cosine similarity loss for non-contrastive methods.
+We provide the most common loss functions for self-supervised learning in the loss module.

 Memory Bank